 You might think it should be the other way around: open when unlocked and closed once locked, but it is, in fact, inverted.

-I decided to leave driver's seat buckle switch connector T2q open (not plugging anything into it).
-Basically it means that GTI considers driver's belt buckled in at all times.
-I never drive without the belt and don't need a reminder to put it on.
+I decided to leave driver’s seat buckle switch connector T2q open (not plugging anything into it).
+As far as airbag control module concerned, driver’s belt is buckled in at all times.
+Personally, I never drive without the belt and don’t need a reminder to put it on.

-Side effect of this approach is that the red unfastened driver's seatbelt icon won't appear on the dash when the car ignition is turned on and belt is not yet fastened.
-Savvy used car buyer might notice that.
+Side effect of this approach is that the red unfastened driver’s seatbelt icon won’t appear on the dash when the car ignition is turned on and belt is not yet fastened.
+Savvy car buyer might notice that and start asking questions.

 Theoretically we can open up both buckle cases and swap the internals.

-Yet another option is to find an old Audi seat belt buckle switch which is using the same schematics as VW's one.
+Yet another option is to find an old Audi seat belt buckle switch which is using the same schematics as VW one.
 Please let me know if you manage to find it!

 We need to replace seat position sensor black connector with the black VW T3k connector.
-There are only two wires to connect: red from the sensor with blue coming into the connector and both ground wires colored brown.
+There are only two wires to connect: red from the sensor with blue one going into the connector, while both ground wires are conveniently brown.

-I tried to validate correctness of Audi sensor with VCDS Adv.
-Measuring Values but was constantly getting position: rear reading no matter what.
+I tried to validate correctness of Audi sensor installation with VCDS Adv.
+Measuring Values, but was getting position: rear reading no matter what.

 Now we can cut off all unused wires and plugs left in the VW harness (meant for VW seat adjustment motors and buttons) and bolt the seat into the car.

-We can have Audi driver's seat installed into the car and VW passenger seat fully operational without any errors on the dash.
-I think the opposite is also true but personally didn't try it.
+We can have an Audi driver’s seat installed into the car and VW passenger seat fully operational without any errors on the dash.
+I think the opposite is also true, but I didn’t try it.

-Passenger sear installation is very similar to the driver's seat installation except for PODS module and related sensors.
+Passenger seat installation is very similar to the driver’s seat, except for the PODS module and related sensors.

-Similar to driver's seat we have to connect just two wires to get seat adjustment buttons and motors work:
+As with driver’s seat we have to connect two wires to get seat adjustment buttons and motors to work:

 - brown wire coming to T10b connector with brown wire cut out of the red Audi connector